cjacobs/lathe/Code/README.md

-TODO: arduino code to control motors
+TODO: code to control motors